Reading time:

 Balance problems & dizziness in multiple sclerosis

-Dizziness describes a feeling of disorientation, fluctuation, dizziness, or the sensation of movement even though no actual movement is taking place.
-It can include a variety of sensations, including spinning vertigo (the feeling that the environment or your own body is spinning or dizzy), vacillatory dizziness (feeling as though you are swaying or swaying), or uncertainty when walking or standing.
+Dizziness describes a feeling of disorientation, swaying, lightheadedness, or the sensation of movement even though no actual movement is occurring.
+It can include a variety of sensations, including spinning vertigo (the feeling that the environment or one's own body is spinning or dizzy), swaying vertigo (the feeling as if one is swaying or staggering) or unsteadiness when walking or standing.Around one in three patients complain of dizziness at times during the course of their illness.
+Causes of dizziness include

 • Vestibular causes (disorders of the organ of balance (vestibular organ))